Catamorphisms

 traversal by accident.
 I just thought of an easy way to traverse so we need to put as few things as possible

-variable.
-Someone should not expect a specific tree traversal order for fold
+onto the stack variable.
+Someone should not expect a specific tree traversal order for fold.

 Some Benchmarking